Powered by Fr. Abraham Mutholath Foundation NFP

 INTRODUCTION

-St. Thomas the Apostle insisted that he would believe in the Risen Lord only if he would see Jesus and touch the wound-marks on his hands and side.
-That became another proof for Jesus’ resurrection.
-Jesus is the focus of the story because he, who washed the feet of his apostles, humbled to appear before Thomas and obliged to all his demands to make him come back to his faith.
-Thomas in turn expressed his firm belief in the Risen Lord and committed himself for the spreading of the gospel and even became a martyr for Christ in 72 A.D.
-Today being the feast of the Divine Mercy, let us express our trust in the Lord, seek his mercy for our sins and the sins of the world, and show mercy to all whom we encounter.
+Saint Thomas the Apostle insisted that he would believe the Resurrection only if he would see the man and touch the wound- marks on his hands and side.
+So this became another proof for Jesus’ resurrection.
+Jesus is the focus of the story because he who washed the feet of his apostles was so humble as to appear before Thomas and bow to all his demands to set his doubts at rest.
+Thomas, in turn, expressed his firm belief in the Risen Lord and committed himself to spread the gospel and even became a martyr for Christ in 72 AD.

 BIBLE TEXT